Register New Items

 - Select the relevant item, and then choose the Edit action.

-- Choose the Vendor No. field, and then select the vendor that you want to set up for the item.
+- Choose the Supplier No. field, and then select the supplier that you want to set up for the item.

 - Optionally, fill in the remaining fields.